Delayed Tooth Eruption

-Usually, babies are born with most of their teeth internally developed within their gums, and these teeth often appear when a baby clock 6 months of age.
-The first sets of teeth that appear are the two lower front teeth, followed by the four upper front teeth and then another two lower front teeth.
+Usually, babies are born with most of their teeth internally developed within their gums.
+The two lower front teeth are the first set of teeth that appear at six months of age.
+This is followed by the four upper front teeth and then another two lower front teeth.
 The rest of the teeth generally appears two at a time – one on each side of the mouth, i.e., upper and lower jaw.
-Generally, all children are expected to have a complete set of 20 primary teeth by the age of 3.
+Generally, by three years of age, all children are expected to have a complete set of 20 primary teeth.

 When Does Delay Becomes Abnormal?

 According to the American Academy of Pediatrics, children with no sign of teeth at 18 months should be taken to a dentist.
-The average age range for the first teeth to appear in the mouth of a baby is between four and fifteen months.
+The average age range for the first baby teeth to appear is between four and fifteen months.
 The other teeth then follow in a regular schedule, as we’ve analyzed earlier.

-By the time a child clocks 11 months, he/she is expected to have grown up to 8 teeth, 12 teeth at 19 months, 16 teeth at 23 months, and 20 teeth at 27 months.
 Permanent teeth begin to show up when a child clocks six years of age.
-You shouldn’t necessarily be much concerned with teeth that do not follow the analyzed pattern, but children with no teeth eruption at all can signal the onset of more advanced problems.
+You shouldn’t necessarily be much concerned with teeth that do not follow the analyzed pattern.
+But children with no teeth eruption at all can signal the onset of more advanced problems.

 Causes of Delayed Tooth Eruption

-Dental Care for Delayed Tooth Eruption with Richardson Dental and Craniofacial Hospital
+Dental Care for Delayed Tooth Eruption AT Richardson Dental and Craniofacial Hospital

 If you observe a display of an endlessly gummy smile in your baby, you can enjoy it for a while before questioning the potential delay in tooth eruption.
-However, for kids who show a tooth free outside the regular tooth eruption schedule, setting up a dental visit with a reliable and trusted provider like Richardson Dental and Craniofacial Hospital in India is a perfect decision.
+However, if your child shows a tooth-free gum outside the regular tooth eruption schedule, setting up a dental visit with a trusted provider like Richardson Dental and Craniofacial Hospital in India is a perfect decision.